aarondwi/aarondwi.github.io/OnNoFKConstraint.md

-# On No Enforcing of Foreign Key Constraints
+# On No Enforcement of Foreign Key Constraints

-> This note is about foreign key enforcement, as in `FOREIGN KEY column_id_here REFERENCES parent_table(target_column)` and not about putting the id in the child tables
+> This note is about foreign key enforcement, as in `FOREIGN KEY column_id_here REFERENCES parent_table(target_column)` and not about putting parent's id in the child tables

 Common reasoning of using FK enforcement (split into 2):